pc2/HPCC_FPGA/PTRANS/README.md

 - `calc FLOPS`: Achieved FLOPS just considering the execution time.
 - `total FLOPS`: Total FLOPS combining transfer and calculation time.

-The `Aggregated Error` field sums up the values of the result matrix.
-All values should be 0 due to the used input data generation scheme.
+The `Maximum Error` field shows the largest error that was computed in the addition.
+Since it is only a single addition that takes place, the error should be close to the machine epsilon which depeneds on the chosen data type.